bundlenews/internship-daily-questions/answers/answer3.md

-# Swift - How Is Memory Management Handled in iOS?
+# Swift - How is memory management handled in iOS?

 ##### By Korel Hayrullah